Uranium Pentoxide SDS

 • Drink 1 or 2 glasses of water.

-• Induce vomiting if person is conscious.
+• Induce vomiting if the person is conscious.

 Eye contact: Rinse immediately with plenty of water, also under the eyelids for at least 15 minutes.